 WILD BRUMBIES OF AUSTRALIA

 Descendants of mares and stallions brought to Australia by British settlers over 200 years ago, wild brumbies have survived the dry outback, snow-covered mountains and thick bushland regions.
 Australia is thought to have the largest population of wild horses in the world.
-However, the future of the brumby in the Snowy Mountains in NSW is uncertain with the NSW government putting into place a “wild horse management plan”.
-The plan aims to cull 90% of the brumbies over the next 20 years in order to protect fragile alpine and sub-alpine environments.
+Until recently, however, the future of the brumby in the Snowy Mountains in NSW has been uncertain with the NSW government recommending a “wild horse management plan”.
+The plan aimed to cull 90% of the brumbies over the next 20 years in order to protect fragile alpine and sub-alpine environments.
 The issue is emotive and complex, dividing the community.
+In May of this year, these plans have been abandoned with recommendations that the horses be protected as part of the Australian Heritage.
+This has infuriated scientists and environmentalists who suggest these animals are doing severe environmental damage.